paradoxdjell/paradoxdjell.github.com/_posts/2015-12-29-no-mr-zuckerberg.md

 image: http://saky.in/images/net-neutrality.jpg
 ---

 Once again, we fight for net neutrality in India.
-After Facebook renamed internet.org to Free Basics and started asking users to sign a petition to "save Free Basics in India", a lot of back and forth has taken place, which culminated in Mark Zuckerberg himself coming out of paternity leave to write an editorial in The Times of India.
+After Facebook renamed internet.org to Free Basics and started asking users to sign a petition to "save Free Basics in India", a lot of back and forth took place, which culminated in Mark Zuckerberg himself coming out of paternity leave to write an editorial in The Times of India.

 ![Not the internet we want](http://saky.in/images/net-neutrality.jpg "Taken from netneutrality.in")